How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 IBM’s 2025 Cost of a Data Breach Report sets the Canadian average breach cost at CA$6.98M.
 Statistics Canada’s Survey of Cyber Security and Cybercrime tracks Canadian SMB incident rates.
 ITIC’s Hourly Cost of Downtime survey reports unplanned-outage costs for North American businesses.

-A 50-user SMB at $180 per user pays $108,000 a year for managed IT.
-Hiring one internal generalist (salary, benefits, tools, training, backfill) lands at $130K to $150K fully loaded, with no after-hours coverage.
+A 50-user SMB at CA$180 per user pays CA$108,000 a year for managed IT.
+Hiring one internal generalist (salary, benefits, tools, training, backfill) lands at CA$130K to CA$150K fully loaded, with no after-hours coverage.
 The break-even rarely favours small in-house teams below 100 users.

 5 questions to ask before signing an MSP contract

 Most proposal regret traces back to questions that weren’t asked.
-The five below catch the issues that surface by the second or third invoice: scope ambiguity, SLA fine print, exit terms, security ownership, and project pricing.
-A confident MSP answers all five in writing.
+The 5 below catch the issues that surface by the second or third invoice: scope ambiguity, SLA fine print, exit terms, security ownership, then project pricing.
+A confident MSP answers all 5 on paper.

 Question Good answer Red flag